 Driven to reach beyond the boundaries of his native island, João applied and got accepted to the Berklee College of Music in Boston in 2007.
 A highlight of his time there was working as an orchestrator for a 3-time Emmy nominee composer, Sheldon Mirowitz, during his last semester, re-composing the music for the silent-era masterpiece “Sunrise" and performing it live at a sold-out screening at the Coolidge Corner Theatre, where Sheldon, João and the rest of the team and musicians, all received a standing ovation.
 He graduated Magna Cum Laude in 2011 with a diploma in Film Scoring.

-Since then, Joao has been constantly composing.
-Some of his projects include composing music for “The Third Attempt”, a dramatic short movie that has 17 international film selections; “Raising Sleeping Stones”, the world’s first ebook novel with its own original score.
-He also combined some film scoring techniques in his metal band “Lights of Nightmares”, which helped them earn “Best Portuguese New Band Of The Year” by SounD/ZonE.
+Some of his project highlights following graduation include composing music for “The Third Attempt”, a dramatic short movie that has 17 international film selections, and “Raising Sleeping Stones”, the world’s first ebook novel with its own original score.
+He also incorporated film scoring techniques in his metal band “Lights of Nightmares”, which helped them earn “Best Portuguese New Band Of The Year” by SounD/ZonE.

-In 2015, João moved to Dublin, after completing the score for a 35min. documentary called "Madeira Film Experience" (currently in its 4th year running in Madeira) and was part of the Dublin Comic-Con 2016, showcasing a small indie video-game - "Bring Your Sword to Adventure Day"- which he composed the soundtrack for.
-He then attended Dublin Comic-Con 2017, showcasing a Steam greenlit indie video-game, "Sons Of Sol", that also featured his music.
+After completing the score for a 35min. documentary called "Madeira Film Experience" (currently in its 4th year running in Madeira), Joao moved to Dublin, attending Dublin Comic-Con 2017, where a Steam greenlit indie video-game, "Sons Of Sol", featuring his music was showcased.

-Most recently, Joao composed for “Recovery”, an impactful short documentary which recounted the story of 3 sexual assault survivors.
-The short received a “winner award of recognition” by IndieFEST Film Awards; an official selection by “Directed by Women - NYC Shorts of all Sorts 2018” ; a nominated documentary at “Night of the Short Film Festival 2018” and won the "Short Award Winner" at Dublin Feminist Film Festival.
+In 2018, João composed the music for “Recovery”, an impactful short documentary which recounted the story of 3 sexual assault survivors.
+The short received a “winner award of recognition” by IndieFEST Film Awards, and was an official selection by “Directed by Women - NYC Shorts of all Sorts 2018” ; a nominated documentary at “Night of the Short Film Festival 2018” and won the "Short Award Winner" at Dublin Feminist Film Festival.